ljyGmail/sed_awk_101_hacks/057_rs_record_separator.md

 The default record separator used by awk is new line, so the following will not work as expected.
 `awk -F ',' '{ print $2 }' employee-one-line.txt`
-=> *John Doe:102*
+=> _John Doe:102_

 Specify the record separator to colon to treat this as 5 different line.
 `awk -F ',' 'BEGIN { RS=":" } { print $2 }' employee-one-line.txt`

 ---

-Assume you have the folloiwng text where records are separatord by a "-" on its own line.
+Assume you have the following text where records are separated by a "-" on its own line.
 And all fields are one a separate line.

 ```
 101
 John Doe